Painting Tips: Painting Applications

 The techniques for painting porches and floors are the same as for painting any other large flat surface.

 Painting trim is one of the many ways you can liven up interiors or exteriors.
 Use an accent color that complements the main colors of your wall and ceiling surfaces, or paint your trim white to embolden and emphasize the other colors.
-Typically, working with trim requires a brush and is slower going than painting large surfaces such as walls.
-Take your time – it's worth the patience.
+Typically, working with trim requires a brush and is more time consuming than painting large surfaces such as walls.
+Take your time-it's worth the patience.
 Again, work top to bottom, and use an angled brush for better control, especially in corners.

 Protect your wall and floor surfaces with a wide wallboard knife, a plastic shielding tool, or masking tape.